 Why do we need to teach vocabulary at all?

 The National Reading Panel (2000) named vocabulary as one of the essential components of reading.
-A student should be instructed in vocabulary as early as kindergarten because when a child progresses into higher grades, comprehension is affected by word knowledge.
-A child will have a more difficult time making sense of a text if the meanings of words and usage are unknown.
+A student should be instructed in vocabulary building as early as kindergarten because when a child progresses into higher grades, comprehension is affected by word knowledge.
+A child will have more difficulty making sense of a text if the meanings of words and usage are unknown.

 Vocabulary building expands and deepens as a student progresses into higher grades.
 Learning vocabulary through explicit and implicit strategies results in improved reading comprehension and written expression.
 Vocabulary instruction can occur before, during, and after reading a text.
 Although much of what is explained in this article is meant to be engaging and fun for your child, more importantly, it is effective, purposeful, and will allow your child to never be at a loss for words.